tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 - Larger than Pyrimidines

 Includes
-1. Adenine (A), pairs with Thymine and Uracil
+1. Adenine (A), pairs with Thymine and Uracil by two Hydrogen Bonds
-2. Guanine (G), pairs with Cytosine
+2. Guanine (G), pairs with Cytosine by three Hydrogen Bonds

 > [!example]
 > `````col